 The TPA outlines the roles and responsibilities that bind both Blue Cross NC and its trading partner, to ensure secure electronic transmissions.
 A TPA is not required by HIPAA, but the ASC Insurance Subcommittee that was charged with developing the Implementation Guides for EDI transactions strongly recommends that trading partners have binding agreements to provide security and assurance in the transfer of electronic information (See Section 1.1.1 of any ASC X12 Implementation Guide).
 Blue Cross NC has made a business decision to make trading partner agreements a requirement for EDI transmission based on this recommendation.

-- Complete an Electronic Connectivity Request (ECR) form for each type of transaction you want to transmit.
-These ECR forms are available on the HIPAA information page.
+- Complete an Electronic Connectivity Request (ECR) form for each transaction type you want to transmit.

 You can call the eSolutions HelpDesk at 888-333-8594 to verify the status on your Trading Partner Agreement or ECR.

 Blue Cross NC requires that secondary claims be filed after primary claims have been processed and posted to the provider's practice management system.
-The 837 Health Care Transactions provide for COB claims data, and secondary claims should be submitted by batch transaction, just as primary claims are submitted.
-The 2320 Loop of the 837 contains all COB (Coordination of Benefits) information.
+The 837 Health Care Transactions provide for COB (Coordination of Benefits) claims data, and secondary claims should be submitted by batch transaction, just as primary claims are submitted.
+The 2320 Loop of the 837 contains all COB information.

 Yes.